 Waiting for the HEIs in the country to send the confirmed list to DHERST can take ages.
 But, the Post Courier hinted that the final list could come out by late January or early February before the academic year starts.

-Many students, parents and stakeholders were asking the same question.
-Why was the list acceptance list 2021 not released on time.
 As mentioned, the process of selection, quality checks, confirming availability of spaces with HEIs, etc is challenging.
 DHERST must get it right the first time so that they do not mess up the final acceptance list.

 The final acceptance list for students to enrol at the universities (including the PNG Govt’s scholarships details) should/will come out a few weeks before the academic year starts.